ErikVerheul/OneBacklog/README.md

 - <b>features</b> which consists of
 - <b>pbi's</b> of kind user-story/defect/spike which are realized by executing
 - <b>tasks</b> (NOT IN MVP) and
-- <b>multiple requirement areas can be maintained on the feature level across products.
+- <b>multiple requirement areas</b> can be maintained on the feature level across products.

 <b>Other design choices:</b><br />
 The scope is the selected product.
 The tool assumes that products are independent of each other except for the requirement area.
 The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of the feature and used for filtering.<br />